How to Use this Site

 Also included in the heading of main categories is the ‘part of speech’ to which the words displayed belong, such as noun (n.), adjective (adj.), adverb (adv.).
 The currently selected part of speech is highlighted, while clicking on alternative parts of speech will change the display to those selected.
 Not all categories have words in all parts of speech, and so the list of options available here will vary according to whether English itself has, say, adjectives, adverbs, and intransitive verbs for a particular category.

-To the right-hand side of all category headings are ‘Cite’ boxes which, when clicked, provide standardized citations for that category or subcategory in APA, MLA, and Chicago citation styles.
+Within the menu for each main category heading, and to the right-hand side of all subcategory headings, are ‘Cite’ boxes which, when clicked, provide standardized citations for that category or subcategory in APA, MLA, and Chicago citation styles.

 A link at the right-hand edge of each word entry allows the user to search for the word in other categories of the Historical Thesaurus, as well as in the Oxford English Dictionary and the Thesaurus of Old English.
 Please note that, at present, these searches will find the word form itself in the relevant dictionary, but cannot direct a user to the specific sense which matches the Thesaurus entry.
 Subscriptions are often necessary for these scholarly dictionaries.